 The six thinking hats can also be applied to different scenarios based on the aim of the discussion.
-Educators can teach students creative thinking and solution-building based on in-depth understanding to problems.
+Educators can teach students creative thinking and solution-building based on an in-depth understanding of problems.

 How to Execute Six Thinking Hats in Steps

 You’ll want to set up a simple process to help guide your team or class without having to explain all the details of Six Thinking Hats.
 The key is to list focus questions for everyone to cycle through.
 Here are three simple steps to help you get going: